MENU

 Yes.
 Base snapshots do include interfaces, and any edits currently pending on those interfaces.

-Can snapshots write replace an existing base?
+Can snapshots replace an existing base?

 No, snapshots create a new base.
 The existing base cannot be overwritten to be returned to a previous state.